Graham Taylor: 1992 European Championship

 Despite the unease at his appointment, England lost just once in Taylor's first 23 matches (a 1–0 defeat to Germany at Wembley Stadium in September 1991).
 However, England struggled to qualify for Euro '92.
-In a group containing Turkey, Ireland, and Poland, England were held to two 1–1 draws by Ireland and managed just 1–0 wins home and away against Turkey.
+In a group containing Turkey, Ireland, and Poland, England were held to 1–1 draws by Ireland and managed just 1–0 wins home and away against Turkey.
 It was only a late goal from Gary Lineker against Poland that saw England qualify at Ireland's expense.
 England's qualification for the Euro 92 finals proved to be the high point of Taylor's tenure.

 The number of players that Taylor was using in the run up to the championship was also questioned, the press and public viewed this as evidence Taylor did not know his best team.
 He used 59 players in total, as he struggled to find a "new spine" after the retirement of Peter Shilton, Terry Butcher and Bryan Robson.
 He also faced accusations he could not cope with "stars", after he dropped Paul Gascoigne for Gordon Cowans for a qualifying game against Ireland. fearing he might "lose his head" in what would be a "bruising" encounter.
 Matters were not helped by Taylor's reluctance to use creative players who were not perceived to have high work rates, such as Chris Waddle and Peter Beardsley.
 He also suffered several injuries, notably to Gary Stevens, Lee Dixon, John Barnes and Paul Gascoigne, leaving the squad in a makeshift position going into the finals.